cjkenn/sif/README.md

 ![sif-build](https://github.com/cjkenn/sif/workflows/sif-build/badge.svg?branch=master)

 sif is a scripting language with c-style syntax.
 It contains a bytecode compiler, optimizer and a register based vm.
-It's small and easily embeddable into rust programs.
+It's small and easily embeddable into rust programs using macros.
+There is also a nano stdlib for basic operations and interacting with arrays and tables.

+sif doesn't contain much novel features, and has become a sort of training ground for implementations of classic compiler algorithms.

 ## Samples